 The Old Bathhouses of Esfahan Delightful Centers of the Past for Preserving Sanitary and Public Health

 Their location was of high importance to the residential quarters, and the have been some endeavors to have as many baths as mosques.
-To prepare able temperature for Hammam, depth was very important to minimize the ex-change of energy with the outer space.
-To design the plan of a bath, a designer had to be very familiar with their functions, serviceability, and efficiency.
-The following are series of the functions that a public bath was expected to have, as some guidelines for its area divisions:
+To prepare able temperature for Hammam, depth was very important to minimize the exchange of energy with outer space.
+To design the plan of a bath, a designer had to be very familiar with its functions, serviceability, and efficiency.
+The following are a series of the functions that a public bath was expected to have, as some guidelines for its area divisions:

 2- A kind of traditional massage (Mosht va-mal) was also done for clients upon their request, in the final stage after washing at an area called; Bineh (the initial and final point at the bathhouse) by an experienced laborer.

-4. Removing the additional hair from the body was done by using a kind of mixture made from orpiment (arsenic trisulfide), lime powder and water which called Noureh.
+4. Removing the additional hair from the body was done by using a kind of mixture made from orpiment (arsenic trisulfide), lime powder, and water which is called Noureh.

 8- The public thermal house was heated by an underground system of ducts in which the hot air was circulated with natural suction (wind tower) from the stove house called Toun.
 The person who was in charge of the Toun did the onerous labour with a minimum wage called; Toun Tab.

 9- There were some platforms all around the thermal house that after washing, clients could sit on them, and be washed a number of times with a soft cotton mitt and soap by a laborer.